alexzhauniarovich/MoviesListLibrary/README.md

 <a href="url"><img src="https://github.com/alexzhauniarovich/MoviesListLibrary/assets/77155155/9107dc4a-0592-4298-b69f-5fd6cab28ec5"  width="350"></a>

-The screen contains details of the particular person who was patented to the movie, the data requesting from the API call
+The screen contains details of the particular person who was participant in the movie, the data requesting from the API call

 `https://api.themoviedb.org/3/person/{person_id}`